-- Closer spacing--More strings usually means you'll end up with a wider-necked bass.
-However, to make playing more feasible, most manufacturers compress the string spacing a bit when making a five-string bass.
-The extra string isn't necessarily a bad thing.
+- Closer spacing–More strings usually means you’ll end up with a wider-necked bass.
+However, most manufacturers compress the string spacing a bit when making a five-string bass to make playing more feasible.
+The extra string isn’t necessarily a bad thing.
 However, if you are accustomed to playing a four-string bass or if you have larger fingers, this may be a bit of an adjustment.

 Questions To Ask Yourself Before Buying

 A musical instrument is a significant purchase, and it’s wise to think carefully before deciding what bass to buy.
 Here are some questions to ask before deciding on a four-string vs five-string bass: